 Financial instruments qualifying as eligible collateral are specifically defined under individual counterparty credit support agreements, but generally include cash, U.S. Treasury debt obligations, debt obligations of certain federal agencies and mortgage-backed securities guaranteed by certain federal agencies.
-Federal agencies include the Government National Mortgage Association, Federal National Mortgage Association, Federal Home Loan Mortgage Corporation, and the Federal Home Loan Banks.
+Federal agencies include the Government National Mortgage Association, Federal Nortgage Association, Federal Home Loan Mortgage Corporation, and the Federal Home Loan Banks.
 The value of the instrument when used as collateral may be discounted from its market price up to 10 percent, depending on the security type, issuer and term.
 Such discounts are defined in the credit support agreement.

-At December 31, 2020, the Bank had no derivative contracts outstanding.
+At December 31, 2021, the Bank had one foreign currency forward outstanding with a notional value of \$2.3 million.